 The next day we followed a one log load from the Giustina Log yard to Coos Bay company called Overseas Exports.

 A few weeks earlier another forest activists witnessed many huge ancient tree corpses including one log loads coming out of Blue River Reservoir Road from the North Fork Quartz Creek.
 He later inquired to the Forest Service about whether these ancient trees were from National Forest lands.
 The Forest Service stated that these logs where not coming from National Forest lands.
-However, the Forest Service relayed that they were aware of some logging be done up North Fork Quartz Creek via their forest road network by Giustina Resources.
+However, the Forest Service relayed that they were aware of some logging being done up North Fork Quartz Creek via their forest road network by Giustina Resources.

-Below is is a 5 foot in diameter leftover ( I suppose it had too many large upper limbs to make the grade for export) located in the once publicly owned North Fork Quartz Creek land that was auctioned to Giustina Resources.
+Below is is a 5 foot in diameter leftover ( I suppose it had too many large upper limbs to make the grade for export) located in the once publicly owned North Fork Quartz Creek land that was "legitimately" auctioned to Giustina Resources.

 The Oregon Department of State Lands approved this deal and to this day denies they were bamboozled by Larry or Dan Giustina or the Oregon Department of Forestry.